element-hq/policies/docs/matrix-org/privacy_notice.md

 ## 1.1 English, Not Legalese

-Most Terms of Use and Privacy Policy documents are unreadable.
+Most Privacy Policy documents are unreadable.
 They are written by lawyers and for lawyers, and in our opinion are not very effective.

 Data privacy is important, and we want you to understand the issues involved.
 For that reason we decided to use plain English instead as much as possible, to make our terms as clear as possible.
 Some sections still have room for improvement - we plan to tackle these over time.

 When you read 'the {{ policy_homeserver }} homeserver' or 'the Service' below, it refers to the services made available at **{{ policy_homeserver }}** which store your account and personal conversation history, provide services such as bots and bridges, and communicate via the open Matrix decentralised communication protocol with the public Matrix Network.

+The public Matrix Network is a _decentralised_ and _openly federated_ communication network.
+This means that user messages are replicated on each participant's server and messages posted to a room are visible to all participants including in some cases any new joiners.
+This is further explained at 2.3.

-Where you read *New Vector*, *New Vector Ltd.* or *we *or* us* below, it refers to the company we created in July 2017 to hire the Matrix core team and support Matrix's development and so run the {{ policy_homeserver }} homeserver: New Vector Ltd., and its French subsidiary: New Vector SARL and their agents. **This agreement does not apply to Matrix servers run by anyone else - Matrix is an open network like the Web and this agreement only applies to the server ({{ policy_homeserver }}) provided by New Vector Ltd.**
+Where you read *New Vector*, *New Vector Ltd.* or *we*, *our*, or *us* below, it refers to the company we created in July 2017 to hire the Matrix core team and support Matrix's development and so run the {{ policy_homeserver }} homeserver: New Vector Ltd., and its French subsidiary: New Vector SARL and their agents.

-If this agreement is not acceptable, please use a Matrix server provided by someone else!
+**The Matrix protocol is licensed by the Matrix Foundation which makes it available to third parties who set up their own homeserver.
+This privacy notice does not apply to such Matrix servers run by anyone else - Matrix is an open network like the Web and this agreement only applies to the server ({{ policy_homeserver }}) provided by New Vector Ltd.**

 New Vector Ltd. is the Data Controller for the Service.
 We can be contacted as per the details below: